An Organization is Born

 - Anderson Parkway project, providing services for adults with mobility impairments, opened – 2001

 - Madison-Deane Initiative, a volunteer-led organization providing education and resources about end-of-life care, became a VNA program – 2002

 - Adult Day Program at Grand Way Commons, which opened in 2007, reopens as a dementia care program – 2011

 - VNA of Chittenden & Grand Isle Counties becomes an affiliate of The University of Vermont Health Network

 The Organization Today

-Our founders in 1906 would be surprised at how big their dream has become more than 100 years later.
-Today, the UVM Health Network Home Health & Hospice employs 600 people, serving all ages from birth through to death all over Chittenden and Grand Isle Counties.
+Our founders in 1906 would be surprised at how big their dream has become more than 115 years later.
+Today, The UVM Health Network – Home Health & Hospice employs roughly 400 people, serving people of all ages and stages of life, throughout Chittenden and Grand Isle Counties.
 Programs and services have been added in response to community needs.
-However, one thing remains the same.
-Julia’s goal to provide care to all who turn to us in their time of need still rings true for the UVM Health Network Home Health & Hospice today.
+However, one thing remains the same: Julia’s goal to provide care to those who turn to us in their time of need still drives the work of Home Health & Hospice today.